QuentinRa/blog.quentinra.dev/operating-systems/windows/active-directory/index.md

 * Right-click on a user > properties
 * Go to profile
 * You could select a local path, or mount a network drive, for instance, `\\ServerName\\SomeFolder\\%username%`.
+* The drive will be shown next to the "C:" drive

 ➡️ The advantage of using `%username%` is that you can edit multiple users, and the value will be replaced for each one.
 </details>